fabacab/inline-gdocs-viewer/readme.txt

     * `Scatter`
     * `Stepped`
 * `class` - An optional custom HTML `class` value or space-separated list of values.
 The following class names are treated specially:
-    * `no-datatables` deactivates DataTables features.
+    * `no-datatables` deactivates all DataTables features.
+    * `no-responsive` deactivates only DataTables' Responsive features.
     * `FixedColumns-left-N` or `FixedColumns-right-N` freezes the left- or right-most `N` columns in the table, respectively.
 * `expire_in` - How long to cache responses from Google for, in seconds.
 Set to `0` to cache forever.
 (Default: `600`, which is ten minutes.)
 * `gid` - The ID of a worksheet in a Google Spreadsheet to load, other than the first one, like `[gdoc key="ABCDEFG" gid="123"]`
 * `header_rows` - A number specifying how many rows to place in the output's `<thead>` element.
 (Default: `1`.)
 * `height` - Height of the containing HTML element.
 Tables ignore this, use `style` instead.
 (Default: automatically calculated.)
+* `lang` - The [ISO 639](http://www.iso.org/iso/home/standards/language_codes.htm) language code declaring the human language of the spreadsheet's contents.
+For instance, use `nl-NL` to declare that content is in Dutch.
+(Default: your site's [global language setting](https://codex.wordpress.org/WordPress_in_Your_Language).)
 * `linkify` - Whether or not to automatically turn URLs, email addresses, and so on, into clickable links.
 Set to `no` to disable this behavior.
 (Default: `true`.)
 * `query` - A [Google Charts API Query Language](https://developers.google.com/chart/interactive/docs/querylanguage#Language_Syntax) query string, like `[gdoc key="ABCDEFG" query="select A where max(B)"]`. *Note:* Arrow bracktets (`<` and `>`) in queries must be URL-encoded (`%3C` and `%3E`, respectively) to avoid confusing the WordPress HTML parser.
 (Default: none.)
 * `strip` - The number of leading rows to omit from the resulting HTML table.
 (Default: `0`.)